The new generation of proximity devices run circles around the simple iBeacon, which spends its time listening instead of emiting.

 An iBeacon installation is an uncontrolled environment, such as a commercial street or shopping center, is of very limited capacity.
 Less than 1% of visitors meet the three requirements to be detected by iBeacons: that an App be installed, that the device be equipped with Bluetooth 4.0, and that the Bluetooth be turned on.

-Seeketing nodes, meanwhile, detect between 65% and 100% of visitors to any shop or shopping center (all devices are detected, excluding only those set to airplane mode, or those with WiFi disengaged, both unusual in practice).
+Seeketing nodes, meanwhile, detect between 70% and 80% of visitors to any shop or shopping center.

 Seeketing nodes are already at work in real environments including shopping centers, major and mid-size retailers, airports and train stations, hospitals, offices, museums and amusement parks… If you plan to implement an App to manage a location, or to measure the proximity or recurrence of your visitors, or to interact with them, we think you’ll benefit from learning more about the possibilities of Seeketing technology, which delivers results both with and without an App.